kpfleming/garaduino/BUILD.md

-With a debug build in place and the monitor session open, test the various sensors connected to the Arduino; each sensor change will generate output in the monitor session, and in addition there shoule be regular 'Heartbeat' message to ensure that Garaduino is running.
+With a debug build in place and the monitor session open, test the various sensors connected to the Arduino; each sensor change will generate output in the monitor session, and in addition there shoule be regular 'Heartbeat' messages to indicate that Garaduino is running.

 Use a suitable MQTT subscription tool to watch the message traffic on the MQTT broker; with that tool displaying *all* topics, various